B-hue-hoop/Tron-auto-withdraw-bot-for-trust-wallet/README.md

 ## Features

-* Automatic withdrawal of TRX tokens from a multisignature trust wallet
+* :robot: Automatic withdrawal of TRX tokens from a multisignature trust wallet
 * Send tokens to a specified address
 * Fast